 Salesforce App Cloud Pros & Cons

-For your CRM implementation to really work, you need a perfect fit between your business needs and the solution.
+For your Salesforce CRM implementation to really work, you need a perfect fit between your business needs and the solution.
 For more common tasks, an out-of-the-box set-up might be sufficient for your needs.
 Simply get your staff up to speed on the new system, and, as long as there is little or no disruption to your operations, you can quickly start to enjoy the benefits.
 The real value of a CRM system, however, comes from its ability to transform your organization into one cohesive unit.
 The reality is that this implementation may require customizations to get the functionality you require.
 Salesforce App Cloud provides for these scenarios, with app development tools for everyone from experienced programmers to those with no development experience.